syedrazaali/CourseProject/README.md

 **Files Included**

+**The CS410Project Folder contains all binary, Google colab, and train_data.csv files while the "database" folder contains the data that runs with the training data and outputs visualizations**

 twitter_crypto_sentiment.ipynb - This file contains all the code for the project (**Use this format tot run and view results of represented code)**

 logreg_train.ipynb - ML model training file